 So, what are proposed requirements?

-As with the minimum system requirements, the recommended configuration is gradually becoming a considerably better standard.
+As with the minimum system requirements, the recommended configuration is gradually becoming a substantially better standard.
 With the whole gaming world aiming for at least 60 FPS, we’ll likely see recommended requirements that are necessary to play at 60 FPS relatively soon.

 How To Check Your System’s Configuration